OK, here’s a story that’ll blow the doors off the “¿Quien es mas macho?” myth.

 Well, this one year (probably ~1982/3), NYC were putting on these small concerts around the 57th Street Pier on the West Side of Manhattan.
 They were quite inexpensive (free?) and we noticed that Clarence’s band was scheduled to play one summer Saturday evening.
 Carmine & I figured, “What the hell?
 Let’s go!”

-So we head up to Manhattan (left the ladies at home as they weren’t Springsteen fans & didn’t even know who Clarence Clemons was) to get ourselves a good seat.
+So we headed up to Manhattan (left the ladies at home as they weren’t Springsteen fans & didn’t even know who Clarence Clemons was) to get ourselves a good seat.

 It was obvious that the city sponsored these free concerts as it was an undeveloped area right off the West Side Highway (which was really just a street at this part of Manhattan), with a bunch of old wooden grandstands, similar to what you would find at a small high school or Pee-Wee football league.